Class A Wild Trout Waters: History

 The modern stream classification system of the Pennsylvania Fish and Boat Commission, including Class A Wild Trout Waters, was developed with Operation Future, which marked a transition from recreation-based management to resource-based management, in 1983.
 Following statewide stream surveys in the late 1970s and early 1980s, the Pennsylvania Fish and Boat Commission created a set of biomass standards for trout streams in the state.

 The first streams were designated as Class A Wild Trout Waters in 1983.
 At that time, 138 stream sections, totaling nearly 400 mi of streams, were found to meet the criteria.
 As more streams were assessed, the number of Class A Wild Trout Waters grew rapidly.
 By 2005, there were 436 Class A Wild Trout Waters, totaling 2036 km.
 By the end of 2008, there were 487 such stream sections, which together included 1436 mi of streams.
 By 2014, there were 510 Class A Wild Trout Waters, comprising 1490.6 mi of streams.

 In the 2010s, the fact that the Pennsylvania Fish and Boat Commission was considering adding seven urban streams to its list of Class A Wild Trout Waters—thus ending stocking there—caused some criticism by anglers who believed that this would impact the quality of fishing in heavily fished streams such as Monocacy Creek and Little Lehigh Creek.
 However, the criticism was not universal, with proponents pointing out that a redesignation would provide extra protection for the streams.
-The Pennsylvania Fish and Boat Commission eventually decided to classify them as Class A Wild Trout Waters, but continue stocking them in the spring to satisfy angler demand.
+The Pennsylvania Fish and Boat Commission eventually decided to classify them as Class A Wild Trout Waters, but continued stocking them in the spring to satisfy angler demand.

 According to Pennsylvania Outdoor News Person of the Year Bill Anderson, the Pennsylvania Fish and Boat Commission has become hesitant to classify streams as Class A Wild Trout Waters due to "'social' concerns".